vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 ###SimpMessagingTemplate
 - Similar to JdbcTemplate or RestTemplate
 - Can be used to send messages to destinations and users
-- Inject SimpMessagingTemplate configured in java config or xml
+- Inject SimpMessagingTemplate configured in java config or XML

 ```java
 @Controller